 We also ordered 4 lots of short rib at £12 for 250g – they smoke them here, then glazed them twice over.
 The result gets the saliva glands going like taps.

 The BBQ sauce had a balance of sweetness, heat and was a flavour punch to the taste buds.
-The quality of the meat was high though, so it didn’t any condiments in my honest opinion.
+The quality of the meat was high though, so it didn’t need any condiments in my honest opinion.

 They had a “specials” board and the one that was recommended to us was the O’Shea bone in ribeye at £48 for 600g.
 The beautiful piece of meat was cooked with the respect it deserved as within that caramelisation, the flesh was cooked to a perfect mid-rare.
 It was so tender, yielding, and full of deep beefiness.